- New Collective Bargaining Agreements Approved

-- New Collective Bargaining Agreements ApprovedOn January 15, 2014 the Civil Service Commission approved recommendations from the Impasse Panel for new two-year agreements for employees represented by the UAW, MCO, SEIU 517M S&E Unit, HSS Unit and Technical Unit, MSEA and AFSCME Council 25.
-Non-economic provisions of the agreements took immediate effect and expire December 31, 2015, and compensation provisions are effective in October 2014.
+On December 12, 2018 the Civil Service Commission approved new agreements for employees represented by the UAW, MCO, SEIU 517M S&E Unit, HSS Unit and Technical Unit, MSEA and AFSCME Council 25.
+Non-economic provisions of the agreements took effect January 1, 2019 and will expire December 31, 2021.

-- Professional Development FundsThe Professional Development Funds (PDF) were established in 1991 to provide an opportunity for nonexclusively represented employees to obtain partial reimbursement for education or training that is not available through state-offered training or department funding sources.
-These programs are funded in accordance with the coordinated compensation plan approved by the Civil Service Commission.
+The Professional Development Fund (PDF) was established in 1991 to provide an opportunity for nonexclusively represented employees to obtain partial reimbursement for education or training that is not available through state-offered training or department funding sources.
+The program is funded in accordance with the coordinated compensation plan approved by the Civil Service Commission.